incubyte/incubyte.github.io/content/blog/learnings-from-clean-coder.md

 ## Learnings from Robert “Uncle Bob” Martin

-Robert Martin, fondly known as “Uncle Bob” in the software community, is a software engineer and more famously an author and one of the founding fathers of software movements like software craftsmanship, agile methodology, and test-driven development.
+Robert Martin, fondly known as “Uncle Bob” in our community, is a software engineer and more famously an author and one of the founding fathers of Software Craftsmanship movement.

 Some of his most famous works include Clean Code, The Clean Coder, Clean Architecture, and Clean Agile.
 Martin is also a frequent instructor, with the ability to boil down difficult topics into a simple, understandable format, along with occasional cheeky humor.

 One of the most striking qualities of Martin – in all of his writing and lectures, is that nowhere does he claims to have a full-proof solution or a doctrine that could solve all software development problems.
 He acknowledges that the teachings and lessons are ones he acquired from his 40+ years of experience and encourages the reader to validate the “time-testiness” and accuracy of those lessons.
 One of the qualities of a software craftsperson, according to Martin, is adapting to changing times and letting go of irrelevant principles.